Man jailed for crashing car into house

 A driver who crashed his car into a house has been jailed for five years.

-James Sparham, 29, drove his Volkswagen Golf into the house in Rawcliffe, York, in September.
+James Sparham's Volkswagen Golf burst into flames after he drove it into the house in Rawcliffe, York, in September.

-A man who was sitting on a sofa in the house received life-changing lower limb injuries.
+A man who was sitting on a sofa in the lounge had to be rescued from the blaze by his wife, police said.

 Read more about this story and others from across Yorkshire